rajatrajputdev/ecommerce-price-prediction/README.md

 ## Dataset
 The dataset contains customer-related features such as:
-- Age
+- Average Session Length
-- Annual Income
 - Time spent on the website
-- Purchase history
+- Time spent on the app
 - Membership status

 These features help predict the yearly spending of a customer.